alstat/QuranTree.jl/docs/src/man/getting_started.md

 ```
 The `QuranData()` is a `struct` containing the default filepath of the data.
 The `load` function returns a `tuple` for both the Quranic Corpus and the Tanzil Data.
 The loaded data is encoded in a immutable (read-only) array, so users cannot change it.
 This is specified in the type of the object as shown below:
 ```@setup abc
+using Pkg
+Pkg.add("PrettyTables")
+Pkg.add("JuliaDB")
+using PrettyTables
+using JuliaDB
 using QuranTree

 data = QuranData()